-Southern Italy, the 1980s.
-On a hot summer’s night under a full moon, far from the outlying neighbourhoods of a southern Italian city, Clara stumbles naked, dazed, and bloodied down a major highway.
-When she dies no-one is able to say exactly how or why, but her brother cannot free himself from her memory or from the questions surrounding her death.
-The more he learns about her life and death, the more he uncovers the moral decay at the core of his family’s ascent to social prominence.
+Bari, the 1980s.
+On a stifling summer’s night, on the outskirts of a southern Italian metropolis, the young socialite Clara Salvemini stumbles naked, dazed, and bloodied down a major highway.
+Clara is the daughter of real estate mogul Vittorio Salvemini, patriarch of one of the region’s most prominent families.
+Her death is immediately labeled a suicide.
+Her estranged half-brother, however, cannot free himself from her memory or the questions surrounding her passing, and the more he learns about Clara’s life, the more he uncovers the moral decay at the core of the Salvemini ascent to social prominence.

 “Lagioia is one of the most interesting Italian authors alive today.”—Il Sole 24 Ore